FlineDev/FreemiumKit-Docs/Sources/FreemiumKit/FreemiumKit.docc/Index.md

 ## SDK Setup Guide

 For a detailed walkthrough on how to integrate the FreemiumKit SDK into your app, check out our [SDK Setup Guide](doc:SetupGuide).
+To migrate a paid app to the Freemium model, additionally read our related [Migration Guide](doc:MigrateFromPaid).

 ## Testimonials